 - Both the preclinical examination and comprehensive examination provide evaluation of program learning outcomes which are used as checkpoints for a student’s ability for continuing within the program.

-Comprehensive Examination: This examination is given at the end of the eleventh trimester to test students on their comprehension, retention and ability to apply all material covered from the first through eleventh trimesters of the program.
+Comprehensive Examination: This examination is given at the end of their program studies to test students on their comprehension, retention and ability to apply all material covered from the first through eleventh trimesters of the program.
 Chinese medicine theory, Chinese medicine pathology and diagnostics, meridians and point location, acupuncture techniques and treatment principles, clean needle techniques, Chinese herbal materia medica and formulas, acupuncture and Chinese herbal medicine clinical applications and Western biomedicine covered during this period are included.
-Students must pass the written and practical components with a minimum average of 70% to graduate from AAAOM.
+Students must pass the written and practical components with a minimum average of 70% to graduate from AAHW.

 Students who do not make satisfactory academic progress are placed on academic probation, with one trimester to make up the deficiency through an approved study plan.
 The student is notified of probation status and this is recorded in the student’s file.
 The student must then submit a study plan to the Academic Dean for approval and is required to complete the approved study plan concurrent with his or her regular course load.
 Once each section of the study plan is completed, faculty responsible for the curriculum in the student’s areas of difficulty certify the student to be eligible for re-examination.
 When all deficiencies have been removed by passing these examinations, the student is readmitted in good standing to the program.
 Failure to complete all study plan requirements within one trimester will lead to reevaluation and possible dismissal from the program.
 A student on academic dismissal may apply to the Academic Dean for reinstatement and must provide evidence that shows an improved likelihood and capacity for academic success.

 Student Professional Conduct